-Scotland A score seven tries in defeat of Chile
+Scotland A score seven tries in win over Chile

 And Chile's fatigue was exposed when Mark Bennett dummied and offloaded to fellow substitute Price to run through unchallenged.
 Blair Kinghorn, having missed the last conversion, was successful with the final kick of the match.

-Chile: Urroz, N Garafulic, Casas, Ayarza, M Garafulic, Fernandez (capt), Torrealba; Carrasco, Dussaillant, Lastra, Pedrero, Saavedra, Edwards, Silva, A Escobar.
+Chile: Urroz; N Garafulic, Casas, Ayarza, M Garafulic; Fernandez (capt), Torrealba; Carrasco, Dussaillant, Lastra, Pedrero, Saavedra, Edwards, Silva, A Escobar.

 Replacements: D Escobar, Lues, Gurruchaga, Orchard, Marinez, Larenas, Videla, Herreros.

-Scotland A: Smith, Hoyland, Currie, Tuipulotu, McLean, R Thompson, Horne; Bhatti, Cherry, Sebastian, Hodgson, Cummings, Muncaster, Crosbie (capt), M Fagerson.
+Scotland A: Smith; Hoyland, Currie, Tuipulotu, McLean; R Thompson, Horne; Bhatti, Cherry, Sebastian, Hodgson, Cummings, Muncaster, Crosbie (capt), M Fagerson.

 Replacements: Matthews, Schoeman, Walker, Young, Bradbury, Price, Kinghorn, Bennett.